AlibabaCloudDocs/vod/intl.en-US/New Player SDK/ApsaraVideo Player SDK for web/Advanced features/Configure CORS.md

 Configure CORS for playing videos that are stored in OSS
 -----------------------------------------------------------------------------

 If you want the player to access the OSS bucket where videos are stored, you need to configure CORS for the OSS bucket.
-For more information, see [Configure](/intl.en-US/Console User Guide/Manage buckets/Access control/Configure CORS rules.md)[CORS](/intl.en-US/Console User Guide/Manage buckets/Access control/Configure CORS rules.md)[rules](/intl.en-US/Console User Guide/Manage buckets/Access control/Configure CORS rules.md) and [Configure CORS](/intl.en-US/Developer Guide/Buckets/Configure CORS.md).
+For more information, see [Configure CORS rules](/intl.en-US/Console User Guide/Manage buckets/Access control/Configure CORS rules.md) and [Configure CORS](/intl.en-US/Developer Guide/Buckets/Configure CORS.md).

 Set the following parameters to create a CORS rule: